-For more details on interoperability with Orbix 3, see "Interoperability with Orbix Generation 3" on page 741.
+For more details on interoperability with Orbix 3, see "Interoperability with Orbix Generation 3" on page 348.

 As usual for CORBA policies, these bidirectional policies can be defined at different levels of granularity.
-The different levels of granularity for which you can define each policy are summarized in Table 30.
+The different levels of granularity for which you can define each policy are summarized

-Table 30: Levels of Granularity for Bidirectional Policies
+Table 29: Levels of Granularity for Bidirectional Policies

 Bidirectional GIOP Policy Levels of Granularity

 BiDirPolicy::BidirectionalExportPolicy ORB

 POA

 BiDirPolicy::BidirectionalOfferPolicy ORB

 Thread

 Object reference

 BiDirPolicy::BidirectionalAcceptPolicy ORB

 Thread

 Object reference

 IT_BiDirPolicy::BiDirIdGenerationPolicy ORB

 POA

+IT_BiDirPolicy::BidirectionalGen3AcceptPo ORB

+licy Thread

+Object reference